Skip to content

 client_id Forever Identifies your integration in OAuth requests

 client_secret Forever (rotatable) Authenticates token-exchange requests.
-Shown to you once at registration; afterwards we only store its hash
+Shown to you once at registration, so store it securely.

 Webhook signing secret One per integration, rotatable Used to verify that webhook deliveries genuinely came from Revento